spierala/mini-rx-store/docs/docs/fs-config.md

     constructor(private counterStore: CounterStore) {}
 }
 ```
-Now, the lifetime of the CounterStore is bound to the component lifetime.
+Now, the lifespan of the CounterStore is bound to the component lifespan.
 Angular will instantiate a CounterStore when a CounterComponent is created.
 Angular will also call the Feature Store `destroy` method for us when the component is destroyed.